-Sunburns and too much time in the sun can increase your chances of getting skin cancer (which is actually the most common type of cancer in the US.)
+Too much time in the sun can increase your chances of getting skin cancer (which is actually the most common type of cancer in the US.)
 Skin cancer can be serious.
 According to the CDC, the sun’s ultraviolet rays can cause damage to your skin in fifteen minutes.

 So, do yourself a favor – prevent your skin from turning a shade of lobster red by staying in the shade, staying indoors, or putting on a lot of sunscreen.
 Beat the Georgia heat and protect your skin from ouch-worthy sunburns.

 Make sure that you and your kids slather on the sunscreen.
 Sunscreen is kind of like an invisible sun shield – it will either absorb the sunlight or bounce it off your skin to protect you from ultraviolet (UV) rays, so it’s a sun safety must.
 Use a sunscreen with an appropriate SPF.